pymc-devs/pymc/sphinxdocs/INSTALL.rst

 `sudo` command may be required to install PyMC into the Python ``site-packages`` directory if it has restricted privileges.

+In addition, the python2.6-dev package may be required to install PyMC on Linux systems.

 .. _`EasyInstall`: http://peak.telecommunity.com/DevCenter/EasyInstall